ProSweeper/sei-06-21-22/work/w01/d3/02-js-control-flow.md

 ## Lesson Setup

 1. We will use  [replit.com](https://replit.com/) to work with the concepts and complete the exercises in this lesson.
-2. Create a new HTML/CSS/JS based Repl.
+2. Create a new Node.js-based Repl.
 3. Name the Repl something like "JS Control Flow"

 ## What is Control Flow?